Deploying to Akamai Cloud (Linode) via DeployHQ: Automated VPS Deployment

 - Adding a repository manually

-Once you've configured your repository, you'll need to connect to your Linode server.
+Once you've configured your repository, you'll need to connect to your compute instance.

-Once done, head to Servers & Groups, and click the New Server button at the top of the screen.
+Once done, head to Servers & Groups in DeployHQ, and click the New Server button.
 If you've just added your repository, you will have been taken to this page automatically.

-Click Create Server to finish, then you can proceed to start your first deployment.
+Click Create Server to save, then proceed to your first deployment.

 Run your first deployment

-By default, DeployHQ will upload the whole repository to your server on the first deployment, because there is no previously deployed commit to compare to.
+By default, DeployHQ will upload your entire repository on the first deployment, since there's no previously deployed commit to compare against.

-Otherwise, just follow this guide to start your first deployment, then after the first deployment, only files that have changed will be uploaded in future.
+Otherwise, follow this guide to start your first deployment — after the first run, only changed files will be uploaded:

 Further reading

-- Running commands on your server with SSH commands
+- Run commands on your server with SSH commands

-- Stop certain files from being uploaded in deployments using Excluded files
+- Prevent certain files from uploading using Excluded files

-- Keep important files safely away from your repository using Config files
+- Keep sensitive config out of your repository using Config files